kostaskes/kostaskes/README.md

 ## 📂 Projects

 - [**Running Analysis**](https://github.com/kostaskes/my-garmin-runs)
-  An analysis of over 600 running activities, including performance insights, trends, and intensity clustering using KMeans.
+  A **Python-based personal project** that analyzes over 600 of my running activities.
+It provides valuable insights into performance trends, running patterns, and clusters activities based on intensity using KMeans clustering.

 - [**Finance Tracker**](https://github.com/kostaskes/gsheet-financial-template)
   A template to help businesses track their finances with an automated, minimal-effort system.